ekoplin/ziPGM/README.md

 # ziPGM

-## Sufficient Dimension Reduction for zero-inflated Pairwise Graphical Model
+Code to reproduce experimental results in our paper "Sufficient Dimension Reduction for zero-inflated Pairwise Graphical Model"